 - Build a simple, sustainable investment plan based on your goals and risk tolerance.

 Author: JL Collins

 Available: Audiobook | Paperback | Hardcover | Kindle | MP3 CD

 7. Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence

 Like Rich Dad Poor Dad, this book is not for making money but for the real-life meaning and the balance of life.
-It’s a very well-put-together book that, when I read, changed my mindset when it came to work and money and how it fits into my life.
+It’s a very well-put-together book that, when I read it, changed my mindset when it came to work and money and how it fits into my life.
 Once upon a time, earning a living was the means to an end.
-The means were earning, and the end was living.
+The means were earning, and the ending was living.

 Over time, our relationship with money, earning, spending, investing, owning, protecting, and worrying has taken over a major part of our lives.
 Most of us spend more than 40 hours of the week’s total of 168 hours earning money.
 Do we come home from making a living activity with more life?
 Do we bound through the door, refreshed and energized, ready for a great evening with family and friends?
 Where’s all the life that we supposedly made at work?

-So ultimately, as Robin says, fulfillment is our compass and our rudder for transforming our relationship with money.
+So ultimately, as Robin says, fulfillment is our compass and rudder for transforming our relationship with money.
 Thirdly, the author talks a lot about thinking of money as this nebulous concept instead of money as our life energy.
-The concept of money is quite hard to define, but what’s always going to be true is that money is what we exchange our life.
+The idea of money is quite hard to define, but what’s always going to be true is that money is what we exchange in our life.